 In July 2019, we entered into an employment agreement with Roger Susi in connection with Mr. Susi's appointment as Chief Technology Officer.
 The agreement provides for a base annual salary of \$289,931, eligibility for annual bonuses with a targeted value of 75% of his then prevailing annual salary based upon discretion of the Board of Directors and overall profitability of the Company, and eligibility for standard employee benefits.
+Mr. Susi's base annual salary under the employment agreement is currently \$310,000.
 The agreement continues until terminated by us or by Mr. Susi in accordance with the terms of the agreement.
 If Mr. Susi is terminated by us without cause or he terminates his employment with us for good reason, each as defined under the agreement, we must pay him an amount equal to 12 months base salary.
 In the event that we are involved in a change of control transaction, which generally means the transfer of ownership of more than 50% of our shares, and Mr. Susi terminates his employment with us for good reason, we must pay him an amount equal to three times his then current annual salary.
-The employment also contains non-solicitation, non-compete, and confidentiality provisions and an employee innovation and proprietary information assignment to us by Mr. Susi of any of his inventions or innovations.
+The employment agreement also contains non-solicitation, non-compete, and confidentiality provisions and an employee innovation and proprietary information assignment to us by Mr. Susi of any of his inventions or innovations.
+The Company did not enter into a separate agreement with Mr. Susi for the resumption of his role as Chief Executive Officer of the Company.